🔥 AMEX Platinum Charge welcome offer: Get 150,000 bonus points+ S$100 with S$8K spend

 AMEX HighFlyer Cardholders are eligible for the following business offers:

-Now, if these were credits for Meta, Google Ads, AWS etc., they’d be fantastic.
+If these were credits for Meta, Google Ads, AWS etc., they’d be fantastic.
 But they’re not.
 Instead, you’ll need to engage one of the respective vendors to use the credits, and I have little knowledge about their services or standards.

-The only codes which are valid for direct use are Fiverr and iStock, and even that’s a one-time discount.
+The only codes valid for direct use are Fiverr and iStock, and even that’s a one-time discount.
 So even though I use some of these services myself, I personally don’t place a lot of value on these business offers.

 Accor Plus Explorer membership